What is the Voluntary Self-Exclusion Program?

 How long will I be Voluntarily Self-excluded?

 The length of the exclusion is up to you.
-You may choose to voluntarily self-exclude for a period of three months to five years.
+You may choose to voluntarily self-exclude for a period of six months to five years.
 Voluntary self-exclusion starts the moment you sign up and lasts for the period of time chosen by you.

 Can I exclude a spouse or family member?